 With a plan hatched, Mr Sugimoto and Korogi-san began to develop ideas.
 The brief became a classically styled but aggressive café racer that would balance aesthetics and performance.
 Mostly happy for Berry Bads to lead the way, Korogi-san was sure to contribute his own list of ‘must-have’ features that made their way onto the build.

 You’d expect a computer engineer’s bike to have some hi-tech gadgetry aboard, and this machine doesn’t disappoint.
-Motogadget’s Motoscope mini speedometer and a Cognito Moto GPS meter feature up front with a Motogadget shift indicator and NFC ignition to round out the dash.
+Motogadget’s Motoscope mini speedometer and a Cognito Moto GPS meter with a Motogadget shift indicator and NFC ignition to round out the dash.

 A slew of other details emerge the longer you look at Korogi-san’s W650.
 Bespoke rear sets, the deep lustre of the exhaust and a custom oil temperature gauge.
 Minor features that speak to the craftsmanship and attention to detail that have gone into this machine.
 It’s definitely worthy of a double-take, and both the builder and the owner should be very proud of that indeed.